Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Revisiting Parameter Sharing in Multi-LoRA Fine-tuning

-In this section, we address the question from Section~\ref{sec:dynamics} by comparing the performance of sharing modules $A$ and $B$ under both multi-task and federated fine-tuning.
+In this section, we address the question from Section~\ref{subsec:dynamics} by comparing the performance of sharing modules $A$ and $B$.

-\textbf{Gradient conflicts may lead to lazy learning for $A$ in multi-task fine-tuning}.
-Given an input $x \in \mathbb{R}^{d_{\text{in}}}$ and the gradient of the output $y$, $g \in \mathbb{R}^{d_{\text{out}}}$, the gradient of $A$ in the sharing-$A$ structure is $ \nabla A = \sum_{i=1}^n w_i (B_i^\top g) x^\top, $ where each term corresponds to a $B_i$ expert.
-We record the magnitudes of $\nabla A$ and compute the cosine similarity between gradient components, where negative similarity indicates a conflict that may hinder learning.
-The same procedure is applied to the sharing-$B$ structure.
-We then compare the two structures on the commonsense reasoning dataset \citep{hu2023llm}, tracking both the gradient magnitudes of shared parameters and the number of conflicts throughout training.
-The results are shown in Figure~\ref{fig:fig3}.
+\textbf{Gradient conflicts lead to lazy learning for $A$ in multi-task fine-tuning}.
+Given an input $x \in \mathbb{R}^{d_{\text{in}}}$ and the output gradient $g \in \mathbb{R}^{d_{\text{out}}}$, the gradient of $A$ in sharing-$A$ structure is $ \nabla A = \sum_{i=1}^n w_i (B_i^\top g) x^\top, $ where each term corresponds to a $B_i$ expert.
+We record the magnitudes of $\nabla A$ and compute cosine similarity between gradient components, where negative similarity indicates a conflict that may hinder learning.
+We apply same procedure to the sharing-$B$ structure and compare them on commonsense reasoning \citep{hu2023llm}.
+We track gradient magnitudes of shared parameters and the number of conflicts during training.

-{\em Observation.} Figure~\ref{fig:fig3}(Left) shows that the gradient magnitude of $A$ in the sharing-$A$ structure is near zero, while the gradient of $B$ in the sharing-$B$ structure is much larger.
+{\bf Observation.} Figure~\ref{fig:fig3}(Left) shows that the gradient magnitude of $A$ in the sharing-$A$ structure is near zero, while the gradient of $B$ in the sharing-$B$ structure is much larger.
 Figure~\ref{fig:fig3}(Right) shows that sharing $A$ also produces more gradient conflicts.
 Thus, in the sharing-$A$ structure, $A$ learns very slowly possibly due to the more frequent conflicting updates.
 We refer to this phenomenon as ``lazy learning''.
-Previous analysis in Section~\ref{sec:dynamics} indicates that $A$ functions as a feature projector.
+Previous analysis in Section~\ref{subsec:dynamics} indicates that $A$ functions as a feature projector.
 Hence, ``lazy learning'' may restrict the ability to explore diverse feature subspaces.

 \textbf{Knowledge transfer in federated fine-tuning}.
-Each client fine-tunes its own LoRA and transmits the shared parameters to the server, which aggregates and returns them (full details can be found in Section~\ref{sec:fedalora}).
-This setup allows us to assess whether the shared parameters improve knowledge transfer by evaluating each client’s performance across all tasks.
-We compare the two structures across 8 clients, each assigned an NLP task from the FLAN dataset \citep{weifinetuned}, and use ROUGE-1 score ~\citep{lin2004rouge} to measure performance, where a value of 0 means no overlap between model prediction and ground truth, and 100 indicates perfect word-level overlap.
+Each client fine-tunes its own LoRA and transmits the shared parameters to the server, which aggregates and returns them (see Section~\ref{sec:fedalora}).
+We assess whether the shared parameters improve knowledge transfer by evaluating each client’s performance across all tasks.